FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Implementation Details for FactNet Construction and Release

 \subsection{Canonical Schema and Deterministic Identifiers}

 We enforce a strict separation between externally anchored identifiers, which are inherited from source dumps, and content-derived identifiers, which are computed via deterministic hashing of canonicalized data.
-This distinction ensures the resource remains auditably reconstructible.
+This distinction ensures that the resource remains auditably reconstructible.

 \paragraph{Canonical Serialization.} To guarantee exact reproducibility across computing platforms, all records serve as inputs to a canonical JSON serialization protocol adhering to the RFC~8785 standard~\citep{rundgren2020rfc}.
-Object keys are sorted alphabetically by Unicode code point, insignificant whitespace is eliminated, and numeric values utilize the shortest-roundtrip representation.
+Object keys are sorted alphabetically by Unicode code point, insignificant whitespace is eliminated, and numeric values use the shortest-roundtrip representation.
 String fields derived from text processing, such as page titles or evidence snippets, are normalized to Unicode Normalization Form C\footnote{\url{https://unicode.org/reports/tr15}} (NFC).
 Conversely, inherited identifiers, including Wikidata QIDs and dump timestamps, are preserved verbatim to maintain referential integrity with the source infrastructure.

-\paragraph{Deterministic Identifier Construction.} Content-derived identifiers are generated utilizing a domain-separated hashing scheme.
+\paragraph{Deterministic Identifier Construction.} Content-derived identifiers are generated using a domain-separated hashing scheme.
 Let $\mathrm{canon}(x)$ denote the canonical JSON serialization of an object $x$.
 We define the identifier $H_\tau(x)$ for a domain type $\tau$ as follows:

 Here, $\parallel$ denotes string concatenation, \texttt{0x1F} represents the ASCII Unit Separator, and \texttt{build\_id} corresponds to the snapshot version.
 This construction ensures that identifiers remain stable for identical contents within a snapshot while remaining distinct across incompatible builds.
-SHA-1 is selected for computational efficiency as cryptographic collision resistance against adversarial inputs is not a design constraint for this static resource.
+SHA-1 is selected for computational efficiency, as cryptographic collision resistance against adversarial inputs is not a design constraint for this static resource.

 \paragraph{FactStatement Schema.} FactStatements represent atomic assertions anchored by stable Wikidata identifiers.
 As detailed in Table~\ref{tab:schema_factstatement}, the schema preserves the original data topology, including qualifiers, references, and ranks.
 It augments the raw data with a \texttt{claim\_hash} for preliminary deduplication and pre-computed retrieval metadata to facilitate downstream grounding.